On April 2nd, 2014, (Autism Awareness Day), Angie Robinson, 40, and her 16-year old

 Why do so many people who KNOW what is going on these cases play so stupid after the damage is already done?
 For so long those who pretend to help sit silent, afraid to confront their supervisors.....And so we see cases where parents like ANGIE aren't getting the help they needed for their autistic children, despite years and years of crying out for help and reach a breaking point where they driven to madness....and despair beyond anything you could imagine...

-This mother was exhausted.
-She was tired of hearing nobody knew what to do, when they were being paid to do a job that was supposed to be helping people like Angie and her vulnerable autistic son.
+Angie Robinson was exhausted.
+She was tired of hearing nobody knew what to do, when they were being paid to do a job that was supposed to be helping disabled.

 Autistic children and adults are NOT the problem.
 They deserve help.
 Parents need support.
 Better services.
 We need more advancements in medical treatment for autistic people in crisis.
 Not more f----ativan.

 If you don't understand my rage right now at another senseless death in the autism community, it's because you don't understand the complex etiologies involved in this mom's tragic and desperate decision.
 While you sit calmly in front of the computer, feeling relaxed and focused, there are mothers who are on the floor right now, restraining their screaming autistic children, to prevent them from smashing their heads into the floor.
 There are others who have not slept sound for months because they're constantly interrupted with a behavioral or medical crisis.
 There are others who can't trust people to care for their autistic children because some people result to abusing them instead of helping them.
 There is nothing like autism.
 Mothers of severely-autistic children experience the same stress as combat soldiers, according to one research study.
 I believe this is true because you are in a constant battle, from all sides, at all times, against unknown and known enemies and you never know what's coming around the corner.
 You never feel safe.
-You never feel fully supported or that your "buddy" or in this case, "autistic child" is fully protected.
+You never feel fully supported or that your "autistic child" is fully protected.
+You can't trust many caregivers.
+You can't trust agencies that tell the media they are here to help.
 You never feel you can let your guard down.
 You lack sleep.
 You're constantly interrupted by loud sounds.
+You live in a sub-cultural.
+Everything about your situation blows people's minds, so they don't understand it and make shit up.
+Your surrounded by ignorance at the most obscene levels.
 Your arms and body hurt from having to physically restrain your child from self-harm.
 Meanwhile, the generals in charge sit safely and calmly sipping a Cafe Mocha in meetings to "discuss" a strategic plan, while you remain in the trenches.

 If only to reverse time.
 Give Angie and every parent who has killed themselves or/and their autistic child a hug.
 Tell her, "No, Angie.
 Killing yourself and your child is not the answer.
 That's what these sadistic freaks of nature would hope you would do.